newbotic/GoFoodie/README.md

 ## Vision:

-"To redefine health and wellness through personalized nutrition guidance, GoFoodie envisions a world where individuals seamlessly achieve their fitness goals with a deeper understanding of their dietary needs.
-We aspire to empower users to make informed choices by providing a platform that not only tracks calorie intake but also inspires a lifestyle centered around nourishing, enjoyable meals."
+To redefine health and wellness through personalized nutrition guidance, GoFoodie envisions a world where individuals seamlessly achieve their fitness goals with a deeper understanding of their dietary needs.
+We aspire to empower users to make informed choices by providing a platform that not only tracks calorie intake but also inspires a lifestyle centered around nourishing, enjoyable meals.

 ## Mission:

-"At GoFoodie, our mission is to revolutionize the way individuals approach nutrition and health.
+At GoFoodie, our mission is to revolutionize the way individuals approach nutrition and health.
 We aim to deliver a user-centric platform that offers tailored calorie tracking solutions, guiding users on their unique fitness journeys.
 Through a curated collection of recipes aligned with users' calorie objectives, we strive to simplify meal planning and foster a culture of balanced, mindful eating.
-By promoting accessibility and empowerment, we seek to make healthy living an intuitive and rewarding experience for all."
+By promoting accessibility and empowerment, we seek to make healthy living an intuitive and rewarding experience for all.

 ## Screenshot

 ![Screenshot](./assets/images/screencapture-newbotic-github-io-GoFoodie-2024-01-04-19_44_18.png)

 ## Link to Deployed Website